PaulHatch/Rebus.Nats/README.md

 This outbox only makes sense to use when the activity being performed is also stored in NATS, e.g. for sagas that use NATS storage.

 Internally the outbox is implemented using NATS JetStream using the NATS .NET client.
-NATS JetStream provides durable message streaming with at-least-once delivery guarantees, making it well-suited for outbox pattern implementations.
 Messages are consumed using push or pull consumers depending on the configuration, with automatic acknowledgment handling to ensure reliable delivery.